 Overview of Mount Everest Climbing

-The weather condition of the Everest region changes fast and may be risky.
-The weather might change unexpectedly, although you had an excellent result from the forecast.
-Therefore Some essential things you should take include bottled oxygen, medicine for high altitude, down clothing, sun cream with high SPF, lip balm, sunglasses, gloves, etc. Other than that, you’d better pack some food and water as the dining on Everest is very basic.
-Most importantly, you should bring cash as the stores don’t accept credit cards for Mount Everet climbing.
+It would help if you also had down clothing, sun cream with high SPF, lip balm, sunglasses, gloves, etc. Other than that, you’d better pack some food and water as the dining on Everest is very basic.
+You must bring cash as the stores don’t accept credit cards during Mount Everet climbing.

 Mount Everest climbing cost

-Sagarmatha national park also allures many people like lots of endangered Himalayan animals are protected and conserved here.
-Apart from the scenic beauty one of the best things about the Mount Everest climbing diversity in culture and religion.
-Most of the people living around the Everest region belong to the Sherpa and Gurung community following Buddhism.
-There are hundreds of small stupas and monasteries on the route to Mount Everest climbing.
-You can get the opportunity of observing the culture and traditions of people here.
+It has outstanding scenic beauty.
+The best thing about Mount Everest climbing is the diversity in culture and religion.
+Most people living around the Everest region belong to the Sherpa and Gurung communities.
+They follow Buddhism.
+Many small stupas and monasteries are on the route to Mount Everest climbing.

-The trail of Mount Everest climbing is filled with rice paddies, lush rhododendron, alpine forests, and more importantly, the high-altitude landscapes in the Khumbu range against the skyline are a real pleasure for the eye and to your heart.
+You can get the opportunity to observe the culture and traditions of people here.
+The Mount Everest climbing trail has rice paddies and alpine forests.
+The lush rhododendrons fill the route.
+The high-altitude terrains in the Khumbu range against the skyline are an absolute pleasure for the eye and heart.
 Mount Everest climbing cost is a challenging topic for travelers.

 Itinerary of Mount Everest Climbing